JosipKis/JosipKis/README.md

 🧠 IT Student at Studij Informacijskih Tehnologija at University of Zadar (SIT UniZd)

-🔭 I’m currently working on Ticket menager for flights, as part of a collage course.
+🔭 I’m currently working on Ticket manager for flights, as part of a collage course.

 🌱 I’m currently learning Java Spring!